PostHog/posthog/docker/clickhouse/README.md

 To build, `cd ..`, update `ee/docker-compose.ch.yml` and set the `clickhouse` build context to `arm64.compile.Dockerfile`.
 Then run `docker-compose -f ee/docker-compose.ch.yml build clickhouse`

 NB!
-It takes abount an hour to build ClickHouse on a M1 mac.
+It takes over an hour to build ClickHouse on a M1 mac.
 Make sure to give **at least 8GB of RAM** to Docker for the build.
 It'll fail otherwise.
 Set it back to 2GB after.
+You may also need to increase your docker volume size.
+The default 60GB wasn't enough for me, though I had a lot of other stuff in there as well.

 To release as a new package: